RyanCPeters/Winter_2017/InternshipCodeSamples/Search_Tree_Modification/ReadMe.md

 Modified Binary Search Tree
 ---
-<p><span style="font-family:whitney ssm a,whitney ssm b,verdana,lucida grande,sans-serif; font-size:1em; line-height:1.5em">Implement insert and delete in a</span><span style="font-family:whitney ssm a,whitney ssm b,verdana,lucida grande,sans-serif; font-size:1em; line-height:1.5em"> modified-binary search tree of integers.
-This search tree is much like a binary </span><span style="font-family:whitney ssm a,whitney ssm b,verdana,lucida grande,sans-serif; font-size:1em; line-height:1.5em">search</span><span style="font-family:whitney ssm a,whitney ssm b,verdana,lucida grande,sans-serif; font-size:1em; line-height:1.5em"> tree, but with three child nodes for each parent instead of two -- with the left node being values less than the parent, the right node values greater than the parent, and the middle nodes values equal to the parent.
-Delete only one node per delete method call.</span></p>
+Implement `insert` and `delete` in a modified-binary search tree of integers.
+This search tree is much like a binary search tree, but with three child nodes for each parent instead of two -- with the left node being values less than the parent, the right node values greater than the parent, and the middle nodes values equal to the parent.
+Delete only one node per delete method call.

 <p>Deleting the single remaining value in the tree should set the root node to null.
 Being asked to delete a value not in the tree should do nothing.
 Please do not throw exceptions.</p>